 The following skills and experience would be preferred and beneficial for the role:

-The successful Deputy Manager will receive an excellent salary of £50,000 per annum.
-This exciting position is a permanent full time role for 40 hours a week working on day shifts.
-In return for our hard work and commitment you will receive the following generous benefits:
+The successful Residential Service Manager will receive an excellent salary up to £47,500 per annum.
+This exciting position is a permanent full time role working 37.5 hours a week on days.
+In return for your hard work and commitment you will receive the following generous benefits:

 To apply for this fantastic job role, please call on 0121 638 0567 or send your CV....Read more...

-An excellent new job opportunity has arisen for an experienced Home Manager to manage an exceptional care home based in Bangor, Northern Ireland area.
-You will be working for one of UK's leading health care providers
+A fantastic new job opportunity has arisen for a talented Chef to work in an exceptional nursing home based in the Norfolk area.
+You will be working for one of UK’s leading healthcare providers

 The following skills and experience would be preferred and beneficial for the role: